 - The presentation of the project, initiative or idea should be submitted to the ENSULIB award reviewing committee

 - The quality and relevance of the project, initiative or idea will be evaluated by the ENSULIB committee in terms of

 - applicability to the goals and the scope of ENSULIB

 - contribution of libraries to the UN Sustainable Development Goals (SDGs)

 - quality of the overall presentation

-- relevance to IFLA’s goals and values (Key Initiative 4.1)
+- relevance to IFLA’s Strategy (Key Initiative 1.1)

 Download the application form: [English – MS Word]

-The finalist will be recognized for his/her outstanding submission.
-The award includes € 500, sponsored by De Gruyter Saur, and will be presented at the 85th IFLA World Library and Information Congress 2019 in Athens, Greece.
+The finalist will be recognized for their outstanding submission.
+The award includes € 500, sponsored by De Gruyter publishing house, and will be presented at the 86th IFLA World Library and Information Congress in Dublin, Ireland.